Archive for July 1940

 Wednesday 31 July 1940

 Widespread attacks on shipping in south, south-east and south-west coastal waters.
 Dover balloon barrage.
 Night: South Wales and Thames raided.
 Weather: Fair all over the country with temperatures slightly above average.
 Channel and Straits hazy.
-Main Activity: Shortly before 0730 hours, three Hurricanes from No. 111 Squadron intercepted and damaged a Ju 88 from III/KG […]
+Daytime Operations Enemy activity was relatively light and largely confined to reconnaissance and attacks on shipping along the southern coasts. […]

 Read more